Overview of action statements

 - Other considerations including socio-economic matters and climate change implications.

-While DELWP provides the principal leadership and direction on the development and implementation of action statements, this is done in close collaboration with a range of stakeholders to ensure we meet our shared conservation objectives and deliver the most strategic and effective actions.
-Key partners include government departments and agencies, scientific experts, environmental non-government organisations, community groups, land managers, and private landholders.
+Action statements are made in close collaboration with a range of stakeholders to ensure we deliver the most strategic and effective actions.
+Key partners include Traditional Owners, government departments and agencies, scientific experts, environmental non-government organisations, community groups, land managers, and private landholders.

 Draft action statements open for public comment